 Themistocles proposed that the Greeks avoid fighting on land since they were outnumbered by the Persians.

-He then suggested that the Persian king Xerxes’ army be stopped at sea.
+He suggested instead that the Persian king Xerxes’ army be stopped at sea.
 The Athenian-dominated Allied navy engaged the Persian fleet in the nearby straits of Artemisium; unfortunately, the Greeks suffered heavy losses there and retreated.

 Themistocles insisted, however, that the Persian fleet be brought to battle again.
 After a subterfuge on the part of the sly Themistocles, King Xerxes was lured into a titanic battle at sea, leading his Persian fleet into the narrow Straits of Salamis.

-Once inside the narrow waterway, the Persian ships could simply not maneuver, and they became completely disorganized.
+Once inside the narrow waterway, the Persian ships simply could not maneuver, and they became completely disorganized.
 The Greek fleet was then able to snatch the opportunity to obliterate Persia’s naval forces and score a decisive victory for Athens and Greece.

 It was September 22, 480 BC, a day which became one of the most momentous dates in the history of ancient Greece.